Some pro's and con's to think about if your are in the market for a premium heavy hitter desktop.....

 Versatile- can do high temp dense hits or sip the terps away with low temp session style hits.

-Design- Classy, beautiful and solid build, Interchangable parts both for the vaporizer and how it works with glass.
+Design- Classy, beautiful and solid build, Interchangeable parts both for the vaporizer and how it works with glass.
 Nice custom glass that works perfect for the Herborizer.

 Expensive- Near the top of the food chain in that department.